htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``/tmp`` and ``/var/tmp`` directories, but when accessing files via these paths, the system will redirect the access.
-The resultant files will actually end up in directories named ``tmp`` or ``var/tmp`` under the the job’s temporary scratch directory.
-This is useful, because the job’s scratch directory will be cleaned up after the job completes, two concurrent jobs will not interfere with each other, and because jobs will not be able to fill up the real ``/tmp`` directory.
+The resultant files will actually end up in directories named ``tmp`` or ``var/tmp`` under the the job's temporary scratch directory.
+This is useful, because the job's scratch directory will be cleaned up after the job completes, two concurrent jobs will not interfere with each other, and because jobs will not be able to fill up the real ``/tmp`` directory.
 Another use case might be for home directories, which some jobs might want to write to, but that should be cleaned up after each job run.
 The default value is ``”/tmp,/var/tmp”``.

-    If the job’s execute directory is encrypted, ``/tmp`` and ``/var/tmp`` are automatically added to ``MOUNT_UNDER_SCRATCH`` when the job is run (they will not show up if ``MOUNT_UNDER_SCRATCH`` is examined with *condor_config_val*).
+    If the job's execute directory is encrypted, ``/tmp`` and ``/var/tmp`` are automatically added to ``MOUNT_UNDER_SCRATCH`` when the job is run (they will not show up if ``MOUNT_UNDER_SCRATCH`` is examined with *condor_config_val*).